 Doing new things, making memories, traveling to new places, meeting new people, and generally having a good time.
 Excitement just seems like something I should be optimizing for.

-There’s a deep seated human urge to have a lasting effect on the world and other people in it.
-I don’t know how or what, but I do know that I want to be someone who helps.
+I don’t know how or what, but I do know that I want to be someone who helps moves the needle forward.

 These priorities are direct or indirect motivators of my goals—usually achievable checkpoints marking long-term progress.
 These goals in turn motivate my habits, deliberate routines, decisions, and projects—the levers in my control.